Footcandles chart

 Embracing any new technology can be difficult at first.
 LED has proven to be no exception to this adjustment process.
 Old lighting technologies limited the range of wattage, efficiency, and customization; unfortunately, though, we haven’t really had other options.
 LED, however, is more efficient and powerful than its predecessors.
 A 6–9w LED light can easily provide the same amount of light as a 60w incandescent.

 It seems almost too good to be true, and we understand how making the switch can be a confusing and costly process if you’re not sure what metrics to look for.
-One of the most common conversations we have with are customers is about footcandles.
+One of the most common conversations we have with our customers is about footcandles.
 So… what are footcandles and how many do you need?

 Footcandles vs. Wattage: The Numbers Matter